Streaming-With-Ads/Streaming-With-Ads/README.md

 - Implement input validation and sanitization to prevent SQL injection and XSS attacks.
 - Securely store passwords using hashing algorithms like bcrypt.
 - Ensure secure payment processing with Stripe or equivalent services.

-## Getting Started

-To get started with this project, follow the setup instructions in the [SETUP.md](SETUP.md) file.